-“Take for example the idea of imposing a sugar tax, which has got a lot of attention recently.
+“Take for example the idea of imposing a sugar tax, which has got a lot of attention.
 This is not the simple solution it may first appear.
 The complicated set of factors and social determinants around high-calorie sugary food mean that a sugar tax could actually be detrimental to the people it is purportedly trying to help, relating to access to different foods and financial considerations.”

 Marissa also drew attention to the wider contexts that affect our food choices.

-“We exist in broader economic, environmental and food production contexts, which can impact upon our ability to pursue the seemingly simple idea of eating healthier.
-We don’t just eat what we eat because of what we know – we don’t always behave based on knowledge.
+“We exist in broader economic, environmental and food production contexts.
+This can impact on our ability to pursue the seemingly simple idea of eating healthier.
+We don’t just eat what we eat because of what we know.
+We don’t always behave based on knowledge.

 “Major political parties sometimes put it down to individual choice, but we know food companies are very powerful lobbying organisations.
 Plus, we don’t have a really up-to-date food and nutrition policy for Australia.
-Health policy tends to focus on obvious, immediately visible benefits like building new hospitals, whereas an integrated approach to food, nutrition and health in general would have a greater impact over the longer term.
+Health policy tends to focus on obvious, immediately visible benefits like building new hospitals, whereas an integrated approach to food, nutrition and health would have a greater longer term impact.

 “So we hope our graduates will advocate for these important ideas and innovate in programs that help communities empower themselves to make nutritional decisions.
-For instance, the Strong Women, Strong Babies, Strong Culture program works with Indigenous women in the Northern Territory to promote health and illness prevention in line with community and family practices, through focuses on better diet, education and antenatal care.
-This will hopefully have significant benefits for those communities over generations.”
+For instance, the Strong Women, Strong Babies, Strong Culture program works with First Nations women in the Northern Territory to promote health and illness prevention in line with community and family practices, through focuses on better diet, education and antenatal care.
+This will have significant benefits for those communities over generations.”

 Future food professionals

-So helping people understand what you eat affects your health is incredibly important.
+So helping people understand what they eat affects their health is incredibly important.
 That’s where professionals trained in food and nutrition come in.
-Mrs Crawford sees a lot of potential for these workers in the future, wherever they want to focus their efforts.
+Ruth sees a lot of potential for these workers in the future, wherever they want to focus their efforts.